Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Introduction

 \subsection{Motion Planning through Gadgets}

-Our model is a natural 0-player adaptation of the \emph{motion-planning-through-gadgets} framework developed in \cite{DHL} (after its introduction at FUN 2018 \cite{Toggles_FUN2018}), so we begin with a summary of that framework.
-A \emph{gadget} consists of a finite number of \emph{locations} (entrances/exits) and a finite number of \emph{states}.
-Each state $s$ of the gadget defines a labeled directed graph on the locations, where a directed edge $(a,b)$ with label $s'$ means that an agent can enter the gadget at location $a$ and exit at location~$b$, and that such a traversal forcibly changes the state of the gadget to~$s'$.
-Equivalently, a gadget is specified by its \emph{transition graph}, a directed graph whose vertices are state/location pairs, where a directed edge from $(s,a)$ to $(s',b)$ represents that an agent can traverse the gadget from $a$ to $b$ if it is in state~$s$, and that such traversal will change the gadget's state to~$s'$.
-Gadgets are \emph{local} in the sense that traversing a gadget does not change the state of any other gadgets.
+Our model is a natural zero-player adaptation of the \emph{motion-planning-through-gadgets} framework developed in \cite{DHL} (after its introduction at FUN 2018 \cite{Toggles_FUN2018}), so we begin with a summary of that framework.
+A \emph{gadget} $G = (Q,L,T)$ consists of a finite set $Q$ of \emph{states}, a finite set $L$ of \emph{locations} (entrances/exits), and a set $T \subseteq (Q \times L)^2$ of \emph{transitions} of the form $(q, a) \to (r, b)$ where $q,r \in Q$ and $a,b \in L$.
+Figure~\ref{fig:w/su/sd state diagram} shows an example of a gadget.
+A transition $(q, a) \to (r, b) \in T$ means that, when the gadget is in state $q$, an agent can \emph{traverse} the gadget by entering the gadget at location $a$ and exiting at location~$b$, while changing the state of the gadget from $q$ to~$r$.
+In general, a location might serve as the entrance for one traversal and the exit for another traversal.
+In this paper, however, we consider the special case (as in Figure~\ref{fig:w/su/sd state diagram}) where each location serves exclusively as an entrance or an exit for the agent, but not both; our figures will usually put entrances (which we call inputs) on the left, and put exits (outputs) on the right.

+We can think of a gadget as a graph $(Q \times L, T)$ on state/location pairs, called the \emph{transition graph}.
+We sometimes also consider the \emph{state-transition graph} of a gadget, which is the directed multigraph with a vertex for each state $\in Q$ and a directed edge $(q,r)$ for each transition $(q,a) \to (r,b) \in T$ for any $a,b \in L$.
+In figures such as Figure~\ref{fig:w/su/sd state diagram}, we define gadgets using a \emph{state diagram} which gives, for each state $q \in Q$, a labeled directed multigraph $G_q = (L, E_q)$ on the locations, where a directed edge $(a,b)$ with label $r$ represents a transition $(q,a) \to (r,b) \in T$ (and thus $G_q$ represents the available transitions in state~$q$).

-A \emph{system of gadgets} consists of gadgets, their initial states, and a \emph{connection graph} on the gadgets' locations.
+A \emph{system of gadgets} consists of a set of gadgets, their initial states, and a \emph{connection graph} on the gadgets' locations.
 If two locations $a,b$ of two gadgets (possibly the same gadget) are connected by a path in the connection graph, then an agent can traverse freely between $a$ and~$b$ (outside the gadgets).
 (Equivalently, we can think of locations $a$ and $b$ as being identified, effectively contracting connected components of the connection graph.)
+Gadgets are \emph{local} in the sense that traversing a gadget does not change the state of any other gadgets.